seanpm2001/Documentation/README.md

   <p>The Documentation core repository for <a href="https://github.com/seanpm2001/">@seanpm2001</a></p>
 </div>

-This is the hub for the documentation of [`@seanpm2001`](https://github.com/seanpm2001/) due to its size, this is mainly a list of links (a portal page) it is currently an early draft, and is highly incomplete.
+This is the hub for the documentation of [`@seanpm2001`](https://github.com/seanpm2001/) due to its size, this is mainly a list of links (a glossary portal page) it is currently an early draft, and is highly incomplete.

 ***